lgarciaruiz/vigilant-potato/README.md

 # email-code-push package

-A package to push code to SMC test using REST API endpoint.
+A package to push code to SMFC environment using REST API endpoint.
 Only for Content Builder!

 ## Instructions